Mssanoko/Good-README-Generator9/README.md

 7) [Questions](#questions)

 ## Description <a name="description"></a>
-create a readme file
+create a good read me file

 ## Installation <a name="installation"></a>
-git clone then npm install in the command line
+git clone then npm install

 ## Usage <a name="usage"></a>
-by changing the directory to the one you cloned
+by cloning my repository

 ## License <a name="license"></a>
-no licence
+no license

 ## Contributing <a name="contributing"></a>
-clone the repository and make any changes you want
+by cloning and changing with his informations

 ## Tests <a name="tests"></a>
-manual tests
+manuals on the command line

 ## Questions <a name="questions"></a>
-contant me if you have any questions
+message me